Skip to content

 IT'S OFFICIAL

-A new report, released by leading sustainability and compliance specialist Bureau Veritas, has found that hostels are three-quarters less carbon intense (tCO₂e) than hotels.
-The research, ‘Understanding the Carbon Impact of Hostels vs Hotels’, conducted in partnership with Hostelworld, across a selection of European hotels and hostels, is first of its kind analysis.
-We’re so excited to be able to release the findings as part of our ongoing sustainability journey, and know that it will be welcome news to our increasingly environmentally-conscious sector of the travel industry.
+We’re so excited to be able to release the findings as part of our ongoing sustainability journey and know that it will be welcome news to our increasingly environmentally-conscious sector of the travel industry.

 Not only are hostels a way to meet other people and share unique experiences, we also now know for sure that they represent a more sustainable accommodation choice in terms of greenhouse gas emissions.
 It’s a win, win, win!